Rolling reserve: what high-risk merchants must know

 How rolling reserve works

-When your payment intermediary processes a transaction, they take a pre-agreed percentage (typically 5%-10%) of the billed amount and deposit it into a reserve account.
-These funds will be held in your rolling reserve merchant account in case your main account balance is insufficient to cover chargebacks and refunds.
+When your payment intermediary processes a transaction, they withhold a rolling reserve percentage—typically 5%-10%—as the reserve amount from each transaction and deposit it into a reserve account.
+These funds are held in your rolling reserve merchant account to cover potential chargebacks and refunds if your main account balance is insufficient.
+A rolling reserve works by continuously adding further funds from new transactions into the reserve, while remaining funds from previous periods are released back to you after the holding period, minus any deductions for chargebacks or disputes.
+The holding period for a rolling reserve generally ranges from 30 to 180 days, depending on the payment processor and the risk level associated with your business.
 Thus, the provider will use your reserve money if your customer files a chargeback and there are no funds in your main merchant account to cover it.

 The validity of your reserve account can be determined for 6-12 months or indefinitely while you’re doing business.